 Premium Rooms at the front of the hotel overlook the village; those in the spa wing have views over wine fields.
 For what it’s worth we rather liked the ones in the spa, a couple of which open onto a small courtyard of vines - not a bad spot to enjoy your complimentary bottle of wine.
-Slightly more expensive are the Grand Deluxe Rooms in the main house, which are more spacious.

 The style is deeply attractive throughout - effortlessly contemporary and seemingly simple with materials contributing both form and design.
 Wavy leather bedheads are cut into walls of blond wood, theatrical red curtains protect your privacy.
 If you take an Executive Suite you get leather armchairs to loll about in and those with big windows tend to have padded window seats.
 All rooms have kingsize beds and beautiful linens, then Bang & Olufsen TVs through which you can access the internet.
 There are DVD players on request (a library of films waits at reception), separate CD players too.